-The impetus for these questions was a person I started to hang out with recently.
-He is blind and a little slow mentally, but he is a nice person and we both love to swing dance.
+The impetus for these questions was a guy I’ve started to hang out with recently.
+He is blind and a little slow mentally, but he is a nice person and we both like to swing dance.
 He likes to hug people a lot, and since he is blind, this makes complete sense to me.
 However, he has also tried to hold my hand as I’m leading him places instead of holding my arm, and even though it made me feel uncomfortable, I let him do it.
 I think in some ways, I was compensating for my lack of compassion in other areas – not helping the poor as much as I’d like to, not being as loving with my family as I should be, etc.

 Also I thought, this is what Jesus would do, right?

 While it’s true that we are social creatures and relationships are important, it is not the bread of life.
-If I really wanted to help my friend, I would put more priority on praying for him than simply keeping him company or giving his email address to a girl at Qdoba that promised to write him a poem.
+If I really wanted to help my friend, I would put more priority on praying for him than simply keeping him company or giving his email address to a girl at Qdoba who promised to write him a poem.

 So to answer the question, what is selflessness?, I think it’s more than just doing nice things.
 It’s doing nice things with good motives – not out of guilt and not to fill a hole in someone’s life that should be filled with God.
-Even if my kindness was not intended to replace God’s love but to demonstrate it, my kindness still may not be the right type he needs, especially if he is misinterpreting it.
+Even if my kindness wasn’t intended to replace God’s love but to demonstrate it, my kindness still may not be the right type he needs, especially if he is misinterpreting it.

-Nothing that I nor anybody else could do for my blind friend would fully cure his loneliness because loneliness is a much deeper issue and it’s something that only God can heal.
+Nothing that I nor anybody else can do for my blind friend would fully cure his loneliness because loneliness is a much deeper issue, and it’s something that only God can heal.
 In my pride, I thought I could solve his problems by giving him the opportunity to meet people and by being there to talk through his problems.
 Because of my experience with overcoming loneliness, I somehow thought this qualified me to prescribe my chosen solution to others.